AdobeDocs/commerce-learn.en/help/developer/intro-backend-1-2.md

 thumbnail: 36193.jpeg
 activity: use
 ---

-# Unit 1.2: Introduction to Commerce for developers
+# [!DNL Commerce] for developers - Development workflow

-In this unit:
+In this video:

-- Learn about the typical development workflow.
+- Typical development workflow

 ## Video content